NGC 6723

-NGC 6723, also known as the Chandelier Cluster, is a globular cluster in the constellation Sagittarius.
+NGC 6723 (also known as the Chandelier Cluster) is a globular cluster in the constellation Sagittarius.
+It was discovered by British astronomer James Dunlop on 2 June 1826.
 Its magnitude is given as between 6 and 6.8, and its diameter is between 7 and 11 arcminutes.
 It is a class VII cluster with stars of magnitude 14 and dimmer.
 It is near the border of Sagittarius and Corona Australis.

 Unlike common globular clusters, NGC 6723 has an enhanced metallicity and a large fraction of younger stars, with primordial stars accounting for only 0.363 % of the total.